 Isn’t YouTube a destination for mindless distractions?

-When it’s time to learn French YouTube makes a lot of sense.
+So when it’s time to learn French, YouTube makes a lot of sense.

 But this leads to another challenge.

 The quality of French YouTube lessons can vary a lot.
 You have to spend a ton of time sorting out the best French learning YouTube channels, especially if you’re a beginner.

 That’s why we’ve done the sorting for you.

 Below you’ll find the 16 best YouTube channels to learn French, from mega-popular language instructors to unique sources of native-level French and more.

 Wait a Minute.
 Why Learn French on YouTube?

 But you’re wondering—out of all the resources you could be using, why learn French on YouTube?